 Inspect the marking on chemical packages.
-Conventional vision systems caused frequent misjudgment due to the influence of the gloss (glare) from transparent films.
+Conventional machine vision caused frequent misjudgment due to the influence of the gloss (glare) from transparent films.
 The yield rate was low and disposal costs were high.

 The XG-X/CV-X Series can cancel the influence of gloss (glare) to ensure stable detection.
 This improves the yield rate and significantly reduces disposal costs for defective products.

 Inspect the marking on aluminum packages.
 Conventional machine vision caused misjudgment due to the influence of the glare that occurred on the aluminum surface.

 Selecting machine vision and proper lighting to remove glare enables accurate identification of the marking on aluminum packages.

 The XG-X/CV-X Series is equipped with KEYENCE's original LumiTrax function to conduct stable inspection without being affected by reflections or shadows.

 Inspect marking on retort pouch packages.
 Conventional machine vision could not detect characters on glossy targets of indefinite shape.
 The inspection of retort pouch packages suffered from misjudgment.